yenjia/credit_card_fraud_detection_2023/README.md

 **Note:** This step could take about 1 hour to complete by using GPU.

 ## Inference
-To infer the data without preprocessing and training your own model, first download the preprocessing table and model checkpoints.
-Then, place them in the `output` directory.
+To perform inference of the data without preprocessing and training your model, download the preprocessing table and model checkpoints first.
+Then, move them to the `output` directory.

 ```bash=
 python inference_submit.py \